 Yield 7-8 bars

-With its high lauric acid content, coconut milk will ensure your shampoo bar has a bubbly lather and extra creamy feel, while jojoba oil adds a touch of luxury that’s fantastic for promoting healthy shiny hair.
+Coconut milk ensures this shampoo bar recipe has a bubbly lather and extra creamy feel, while jojoba oil adds a touch of luxury that’s fantastic for promoting healthy shiny hair.

 - 4.5 oz (128 g) distilled water